United States Under Secretary of the Navy

-The Under Secretary of the Navy is the second-highest ranking civilian official in the United States Department of the Navy.
-The Under Secretary, called the "Under" in Pentagon slang, reports to the Secretary of the Navy (SECNAV).
-Before the creation of the Under Secretary's office, the second-highest civilian at the Department of the Navy was the Assistant Secretary of the Navy.
+The under secretary of the navy is the second-highest ranking civilian official in the United States Department of the Navy.
+The under secretary reports to the secretary of the navy (SECNAV).
+Before the creation of the under secretary's office, the second-highest civilian at the Department of the Navy was the assistant secretary of the navy.

-The current Under Secretary of the Navy is Erik Raven.

-List of Under Secretaries of the Navy, 1940–present
+List of under secretaries of the navy, 1940–present

 The following men and women have held the post: